strainer/Fdrandom.js/antisort.md

 Antisorting
 -----------

+The best shuffle algorithms are efficient and use a good quality random number generator to achieve an equal probability for every possible rearrangement of the data - so every output sequence has an unbiased chance of being produced.
+This is ideal for many applications of shuffling, however beyond the archetypal 'card game' example - in data processing contexts - a perfectly linear shuffle may often not be the optimum kind.

+The standard random shuffle is routinely used to *put data out of order* and when that is the goal it has a weakness in that it can also put data *into* any order including the simple linear one that is input.
+That may be unlikely to happen when the set is large, but it can still arrange smaller parts into unsought order.

-In as much as sorting entails moving most *similar items together* into a simple incremental pattern, "antisorting" might describe the opposite - moving items out of a simple pattern and ensuring the most similar items are *not placed close to each other*.
+In as much as sorting implies moving the most similar items together into a simple incremental pattern, "antisorting" could mean the opposite - moving items out of a simple pattern ensuring the most similar items are *not placed close to each other*.

-An obvious use for this is media playlist shuffling where people can take exception to tracks playing coincidentally close.
-It might also be used to tweak the sampling of ordered data when using a small window/sample size.

 Functions `antisort` and `aindex` are designed for this:
 * `antisort(inarray, ..opts)` 'super-shuffles' arrays out of order.
 * `aindex(array or length, ..opts)` returns an 'antisorted index' for accessing arrays out of order.